 Important information!
-Reduced service due to Covid-19.
+Reduced service and new rules due to Covid-19.
 Please check updated information on cabins and activities.

 General information on the DNT cabins

 DNT members are given discounts on accommodation at all cabins and on served meals at the staffed lodges.
 They have priority on bunks when cabins are crowded and can borrow cabin keys against a deposit.
 In southern Norway, the member associations have large staffed lodges and most other cabins are self-service.
 In northern Norway, the member associations have only no-service cabins.

 There are three types of cabins with accomodation: Staffed lodges, self-service cabins and no-service cabins: